NiloGregginz33/QMGRExperiments/README.md

 - **Experimental Relevance:** By constructing quantum circuits that generate specific entanglement patterns, and by measuring MI and entropy across various subsystems, these experiments aim to empirically test the emergence of geometric features—such as curvature, geodesic structure, and dimensionality—from quantum data.
 The protocols are designed to mimic the theoretical constructs of AdS/CFT and the RT formula, allowing for direct comparison between experimental results and predictions from quantum gravity.

-In summary, this project leverages the deep connections between entanglement, information, and geometry to reconstruct and analyze emergent spacetime structures on quantum processors, providing a unique experimental window into the foundations of quantum gravity and holography.
+In summary, this project demonstrates emergent bulk geometry through quantum entanglement, leveraging the deep connections between entanglement, information, and geometry to reconstruct and analyze emergent spacetime structures on quantum processors.
+The custom curvature experiment implements Regge calculus on quantum hardware, showing clear entanglement-geometry correspondence and validating holographic encoding principles across multiple geometric topologies.
+This provides a unique experimental window into the foundations of quantum gravity and holography.

 ## Latest Discovery: Emergent Geometry Patterns in Spherical Curvature